 Vlazny v.
 Cavarrocci MD et al: One of the largest medical malpractice verdict in Pennsylvania history.
 This case involved an adult heart surgeon who operated on a baby who required a relatively simple heart surgery.
 Dr. Cavarrocci was unfamiliar with the tiny anatomy of a very small, premature neonate, and his lack of knowledge caused the baby to suffer severe brain damage and amputation of his arm.

-Fallon v Snyder: Jim Beasley, Sr. and Marsha Santangelo tried a six-week-long medical negligence case on behalf of a brain injured child.
-The suit involved obstetrical negligence which caused a mother to deliver her baby prematurely and immediately after the birth, another doctor caring for the premature baby in the delivery room put the breathing tube into the baby’s esophagus instead of the lungs.
-Because the lungs were not receiving oxygen, the baby suffered from oxygen deprivation and severe brain damage.
+Fallon v Snyder: Jim Beasley, Sr. and Marsha Santangelo tried a six-week-long medical negligence case on behalf of a child who suffered oxygen deprivation and a brain injury due to a doctor putting a breathing tube into the esophagus instead of the lungs.

 Guarnere v.
 Cessna Aircraft Corporation Verdict: This was a record setting verdict for an airplane crash that involved a seat defect in a Cessna aircraft.
 The defective seat caused the pilot’s seat to slide backwards while the pilot was attempting to land, causing the pilot to lose control of the airplane and crash.
 Three of the four passengers, including the pilot were killed.